MicrosoftDocs/azure-docs/articles/sap/workloads/dbms-guide-ibm.md

 ![Example of Db2 configuration using ANF](./media/dbms_guide_ibm/anf-configuration-example.png)

 The performance tier and the size of the ANF hosted volumes must be chosen based on the performance requirements.
 However, we recommend taking the Ultra performance level for the data and the log volume.
-It is not supported to mix block storage and shared storage types for the data and log volume.
+It isn't supported to mix block storage and shared storage types for the data and log volume.

 As of mount options, mounting those volumes could look like (you need to replace ```<SID>``` and ```<sid>``` by the SID of your SAP system):